saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 In this example, we will have NAPALM talk to a Juniper and a Cisco device and display information that describes the device.
 In addition to that, we will also have it display information about the BGP neighbors.

 Doing this using NAPALM is very easy.
-All we need to do the following:
+Roughly all we need to do the following:
-- import napalm
-- select the proper driver
+- select the proper driver and create a device object
+- open a connection to the device
 - use `get_facts` and `get_bgp_neighbors`
+- close the connection to the device

 The Python required to perform the above when connecting to a Juniper device could be something like the following `junos-example.py`: